rebecavalverde/help-docs/docs/en/editor/midi.md

 The MIDI output feature allows redirecting the audio flux to another MIDI-compatible software, or MIDI device, through a MIDI port.
 It opens great playback possibilities, the most obvious usage being with Native Instrument's Kontakt.
 Once an output port has been selected in the MIDI selection menu, each part will be assigned a MIDI channel following the layout order (up to 16 parts, due to MIDI limitations).

+You can find more information on how to connect Flat to another software using the MIDI output feature and a virtual MIDI port on [this page](/help/en/music-notation-software/midi-output-setup.html)